 There is a simple truth, the DJI Goggles were made for the Mavic Pro.
-Maybe that’s only mostly true, but one thing is for sure, these powerful VR goggles are the perfect companion to the Mavic Pro, thanks mostly to OcuSync.
+Maybe that’s only mostly true, but one thing is for sure, these powerful VR goggles are the perfect companion to the Mavic Pro, and one of the coolest drone accessories we’ve tried to date, thanks mostly to OcuSync.

 Operating in a handful of ways, you can enjoy the DJI Goggles with a few drones wirelessly or a few more drones using a data cable.
 Stepping things up, HDMI input allows you to use the goggles as a display for near any media device.
 Pretty neat, but we’re here today to share the peak of the technology, the best use-case for the DJI Goggles, as an FPV headset for your Mavic Pro.

 Before we get started, what are the DJI Goggles?